Using your Registered Name, Number and the title ‘Dr’

-As all practising chiropractors in the UK must be registered with the GCC, use of the wording ‘registered chiropractor’ is not strictly necessary.
+As all practising chiropractors in the UK must be registered with the GCC, use of the wording ‘registered chiropractor’ is not strictly necessary but acceptable.

 No, you must not use the General Chiropractic Council’s corporate logo.
-However, we have developed the ‘I’m registered’ logo specifically to help you communicate your registration status.
-More information, including the downloadable logo is here.
+However, the GCC has developed the ‘I’m registered’ logo specifically to help registrants communicate their registration status.

 If you use the courtesy title “doctor” you must make it clear within the text of any information you put into the public domain that you are not a registered medical practitioner but that you are a “Doctor of Chiropractic”.
 Failure to do so could lead to an allegation of misconduct.
 The ASA will take action in relation to advertisements implying that chiropractors are medical practioners.